jackalopelabs/jackalopes/MULTIPLAYER.md

 }
 ```

-## Integration Testing Strategy
+## Moving Forward: Integration Strategy

-When ready to move from frontend testing to WordPress backend integration:
+1. Implement the WordPress-specific connection adapter

-1. Start with the WordPress plugin's WebSocket server implementation
+2. Add authentication using WordPress user accounts
-2. Implement the same protocol used in the mock server
+3. Create environment detection for switching between development and production servers
-3. Add configuration in the game to connect to either the mock server or WordPress server
+4. Test with larger numbers of simultaneous players
-4. Gradually integrate WordPress-specific features (authentication, persistence)
+5. Optimize performance for production use

 This approach allows for incremental integration while maintaining a working system at each step.